Ginger Chicken - Authentic Chinese in 30 Minutes! | The Woks of Life

 I first heard of Ginger Chicken at a Chinese restaurant in Rochester, NY, where I waited tables.
 In the kitchen, the Cantonese chefs referred to this Ginger Chicken as “Old Ginger Chicken” or “lo gyong gai” in Cantonese (老姜鸡, “lǎo jiāng jī” in Mandarin).

-I loved talking with the chefs when the kitchen wasn’t as busy, and I learned why it’s called “Old Ginger Chicken.”
-It’s because, literally, old ginger should be used for this dish!
+I loved talking with the chefs when the kitchen wasn’t too busy, and I learned why it’s called “Old Ginger Chicken.”
+It’s because literally “old,” or mature ginger should be used!

-It seems counterintuitive, but old ginger is more fibrous and packs a more concentrated ginger flavor.
-In almost all cases, they used your standard fresh ginger, but if you’ve got an old ginger root sitting in the back of your fridge, consider making this tonight for dinner!

 While ginger is the star of the dish, I thought it also tasted a lot like the Oyster Sauce Chicken my mom would make.
 Something about that sticky sauce!
 My mom’s chicken was almost always on the bone, but this recipe makes things a little easier with boneless chicken thighs.